Backcountry Skiing in Park City, Utah

 They do offer private tours, when you have 10 – 12 people, and private tours offer greater flexibility in terms of terrain.
 They can arrange more moderate skiing than the regularly scheduled group tours.

-In terms of cost, it’s $900 plus tax, per person, per day, or $9,000 for a private cat experience.
-This also covers a continental breakfast and snacks for the day.
+In terms of cost, it’s $489 plus tax, per person, per day.
+This also covers food for the day.

 Powder Cats Summary: